What is Co-operative Inquiry?

 What is Co-operative inquiry

 Co-operative inquiry is a participatory and inclusive method, pioneered by Reason and Heron (e.g., Reason, 1994; Reason & Heron, 1995) which supports in-dept conversations about a focus area.
-Co-operative inquiry comprises of four phases which are cycled through iteratively.
+Co-operative inquiry comprises of four phases which are cycled through iteratively (Please see Figure 1 below).

 Training: Co-operative inquiry workshop handout